Educational Requirements

 National Defence Academy (NDA):

-- There are no tuition fees for training at the NDA.
-The Indian government bears the entire cost of training, including accommodation, food, and uniforms.
+- Tuition Fees: There are no tuition fees for candidates joining the NDA.
+The government bears the cost of training.

 -